 Chelsea Bankruptcy Lawyers & Bankruptcy Attorney

 If you reside in Chelsea, Alabama and are dealing with rapidly mounting debt, then filing for bankruptcy might be a good option for you and your family.
-Our bankruptcy attorneys are currently charging $850 to file most Chapter 7 bankruptcy cases in and around Shelby County.
+Our bankruptcy attorneys are currently charging a flat fee to file most Chapter 7 bankruptcy cases in and around Shelby County.
 Our Chelsea bankruptcy lawyers will help you through the process of obtaining financial relief and guide you through the entire bankruptcy process.

 Bankruptcy Attorneys in Chelsea

 After setting up the initial consultation with our Chelsea bankruptcy lawyer you will receive a questionnaire to fill out.
 Should you opt for a phone consultation, one of our Chelsea bankruptcy attorneys will call you back the same day in most cases to quickly review your financial situation.
 Sometimes, it is necessary to meet in person after the phone consultation.
 If this is the case, then we can set up a meeting in the nearest office to you.

 Chapter 7 and Chapter 13 bankruptcy are the most common types of filings for consumers.
 A Chapter 13 bankruptcy is a three to five year payment plan that is administered through the Bankruptcy Court, where you pay something to your creditors over time.
 It is a solution that may allow you to get caught up on certain important bills such as your mortgage or a car payment.
 However, when most people think of filing bankruptcy, they are thinking of a Chapter 7, which is a much quicker and simpler process than a Chapter 13, usually lasting only about three months.